digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

   Mixing of template ID's and interface ID's, or specifying more than one interface ID is not allowed.
 - ``query``: search criteria to apply to the specified ``templateIds``, formatted according to the :doc:`search-query-language`.
-- ``readers`` -- *optional* non-empty list of parties to query as; must be a subset of the actAs/readAs parties in the JWT
+- ``readers``: *optional* non-empty list of parties to query as; must be a subset of the actAs and readAs parties in the JWT.

 Empty HTTP Response
 ===================